jpush/aurora-imui/docs/Android/custom_layout.md

 adapter.addCustomMsgType(13, config1);
 ```

-- In your `Message` (which implements `IMessage`), you need set the right MessageType of your custom message.
+- In your `Message` (which implements `IMessage`), you need set the MessageType's type value  of your custom message.

 ```java
 public class MyMessage implements IMessage {